 - provide you with suggestions and advice on strategies and actions or the purchase of additional products and services including those that may be available from third parties.

-- Act as a Data Processor for personal information on third parties that you provide to us in the context of a service contract and where you are therefore the Data Controller with legal responsibility to comply with relevant data protection and privacy legislation within your own jurisdiction.
+- Act as a Data Processor for personal information on third parties that we manage on your behalf in the context of a service contract and where you are therefore the Data Controller with legal responsibility to comply with relevant data protection and privacy legislation within your own jurisdiction.

-We may aggregate information information provided to us under a contract and use it to provide class information, for example to monitor our performance with respect to a particular service we provide.
+- We may aggregate information provided to us under a contract and use it to provide class information, for example to monitor our performance with respect to a particular service we provide.

-Our work for you may require us to pass your information to our third-party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing the Services to you on our behalf.
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the Services and we have contracts in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
+- Our work for you may require us to pass your information to our third-party service providers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing the Services to you on our behalf.
+However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the Services and we have contracts in place that require them to keep your information secure and to guarantee compliance with all applicable data protection legislation.

 Information we process for the purposes of legitimate interests

-Africa Practice is in the business of providing communications, thought leadership and strategic advisory services for a range of high level clients, therefore we may process your personal information where :
+- Africa Practice’s core business includes the provision of business intelligence, thought leadership and strategic advisory services for a range of clients operating, or with interests in, the African continent, therefore we may process your personal information where:

 - you are a media professional and there is a mutual interest between us to maintain each others personal information in order to exchange valuable information about activities, events, trends, businesses or people within each others areas of interest.